If you are intent on hiking for turns in our permit area please review the following:

-- Heather Canyon Runout - Proceed uphill from the Hood River Meadows Parking Lot to the first sign just below Gods Wall.
-If the sign is CLOSED exit the Mt.
+Heather Canyon Runout - Proceed uphill from the Hood River Meadows Parking Lot to the first sign just below Gods Wall.
+If the sign is CLOSED, exit the Mt.
 Hood Meadows Permit Area towards the Newton Drainage.
-Please do not travel farther uphill on the Heather Canyon Runout.
+Please do not travel further uphill on the Heather Canyon Runout.

 Ask Ski Patrol for additional information.

 Mt.
 Hood Meadows has created this page in an effort to inform backcountry skiers and snowboarders of current Avalanche Reduction efforts within the Meadows permit boundary.
 Meadows uses remote delivery systems, including Artillery, for avalanche reduction.
 This work may be in progress at any time within the permit area.
 Information about current avalanche hazard reduction operations can be found on this web page, as well as by phone at 503.337.2222, ext.
 1705.